 In accordance with IMO Resolution MSC.467(101), all Maritime Services must adhere to the S-100 standard as a baseline.
 IALA offers recommendations and guidelines for the development and evaluation of harmonized platforms that provide Marine Aids to Navigation (AtoN) Services, including VTS, within the context of e-Navigation.

 Recommendation R1019 acknowledges ongoing advancements in the field of Maritime Services, outlining general requirements for these services in the context of e-Navigation.
+Digitalization in the maritime domain is advancing rapidly.
+The shipping industry is experiencing increasing levels of digitization and automation on board and ashore, the growing electronic exchange of digital information and the advent of digital maritime services.
+It also puts forward higher requirements for the services under e-Navigation.
 This recommendation serves as a directive for creating new guidance documents on the topic.
 Guideline G1161 offers information for evaluating harmonized and suitable platforms for delivering Marine Aids to Navigation (AtoN) Services, including VTS, within the context of e-Navigation, as suggested by R1019.
 As the e-Navigation domain continues to evolve with new digital platform solutions, a common understanding of requirements is essential.
-This document assists IALA members and the industry in identifying appropriate platforms and encourages platform providers to align their solutions with shared requirements.
+This document concentrates on the required criteria for these next generation platforms which support the provision of Maritime Services in the context of e-Navigation and presents an overview of relevant requirements that should be considered for the distribution of maritime services, which assists IALA members and the industry in identifying appropriate platforms and encourages platform providers to align their solutions with shared requirements.